 A Complete Guide to Sample Size Re-estimation

 Sample Size Re-estimation (SSR) is an adaptive design strategy that allows a clinical trial to adjust its sample size at an interim analysis—compensating for planning assumptions that turn out to be wrong.
-This guide covers when to use SSR, how to choose between blinded and unblinded approaches, and how to integrate SSR into your protocol and Statistical Analysis Plan.
+This guide covers when to use SSR, how to choose among the three main variants (blinded and unblinded for two-arm RCTs, and single-arm for Phase II oncology designs against a historical control), and how to integrate SSR into your protocol and Statistical Analysis Plan.

 Analogy: Insurance Against Planning Uncertainty